thenanisore/gdi-3d-renderer/README.md

 # gdi-3d-renderer

-This project is a simple software renderer for 3D graphics written in Visual C++ (Windows only).
+A simple software renderer for 3D graphics written in Visual C++ (Windows only).
 Everything is implemented from scratch (literally, from the `putPixel` function), including:

 - Vector/matrix manipulations
 - Orthographic/perspective projections